lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 ## More Robust Event Validation

 Depending on your application, you may want to have more thorough validation.
-I tend to favor defensive programming; I don't like taking chances, not matter how unlikely they might seem.
+I tend to favor defensive programming; I don't like taking chances, not matter how unlikely the scenario might seem.

-Getting burned by a lack of defensive program and making assumptions like "this will never happen in production" is almost a rite of passage - there is a reason more experienced developers tend to be more cautious, write defensive code, and write lots of tests.
+Getting burned by a lack of defensive programming and making assumptions like "this will never happen in production" is something everyone has experienced.
+It's almost a rite of passage.
+There is a reason more experienced developers tend to be more cautious, write defensive code, and write lots of tests.

-I also have a strong emphasis on testing, and separation of concerns, and keeping things simple and modular.
+I also have a strong emphasis on testing, separation of concerns, and keeping things simple and modular.
 With these philosophies in mind, let's extract this validator, make it more robust, and add some tests.

-The first step is to move the validation of of the component definition.
+The first step is to move the validation out of the component definition.
 For brevity, I am just going to export it from the component file, but you could move it to another module entirely (for example, a `validators` module).

 ```html
 <script>